greynolds/leiningen/doc/PROFILES.md

 # Profiles

+## The Customization Problem

 Leiningen's `:profile` option is designed to address the problem of customization.
 The general idea is that every tool (in this case, Leiningen) comes with a default configuration.
-The default tool configuration is effectively global - it is in effect by default wherever the tool is used.
+The default tool configuration is effectively global - it is in effect by default whenever and wherever the tool is used.
 Different systems (or "installations") may have different needs, so they need to be able to customize the configuration by overriding default settings (e.g. by adding a search path).
 Within each system, different workgroups may have different needs or policies, so they too want to be able to refine the system settings.
 Within workgroups, individual developers (notoriously) may have their own ideas about proper Theology and Geometry, so they want to set their own configuration.
 Finally, specific projects may call for customizations as well.
-Since each developer works on private copies of projects, per-developer per-project customization support may be needed.
+Per-project configuration defaults may cut across organizational levels (multiple organizations and/or groups may work on one project - e.g. Leiningen), but since each developer works on private copies of projects, per-developer per-project customization support may be needed as well.

 But that's not all.
 The various phases of development - dev, unit test, system test, etc. - may also require distinct configurations;